yhuang912/idris2-tutorial/src/Tutorial/Folds.md

 its implementation, since `odd` has already been declared (but not yet implemented).

-If you're like me and want to keep declarations and implementations next to each other, you can introduce a `mutual` block, which has the same effect.
+If you'd like to keep declarations and implementations next to each other, you can introduce a `mutual` block, which has the same effect.
 Like with other code blocks, functions in a `mutual` block must all be indented by the same amount of whitespace: